YaraAstro/nextjs-dashboard/README.md

 ## [Learn SEO](https://nextjs.org/learn-pages-router/seo/introduction-to-seo)

-If you’re curious about how SEO can boost your Next.js site’s performance, you’re in the right place!
-The Next.js SEO guide offers a clear and concise introduction to the essentials of search engine optimization.
+For further readings about SEO (Search Engine Optimization).The Next.js SEO guide offers a clear and concise introduction to the essentials of search engine optimization.
 It’s perfect for those looking to understand how SEO works and how to apply it effectively in a Next.js environment.
 Explore the guide at [Next.js SEO Guide](https://nextjs.org/learn-pages-router/seo/introduction-to-seo) and start optimizing your site today!